 The Lord Mayor and twenty-six councillors govern the operations of Council.

 Lord Mayor Profile

-Following his appointment as Lord Mayor of Brisbane in April 2011, Graham Quirk was elected as Lord Mayor in the 2012 Brisbane City Council election.
+Following his appointment as Lord Mayor of Brisbane in April 2011, Graham Quirk was elected as Lord Mayor in 2012 and re-elected in the 2016 Brisbane City Council election.

 Graham has a long record of service to Brisbane and the local community, being first elected to Council in 1985.
 As a member of Civic Cabinet for over a decade, he has overseen key portfolios of infrastructure and finance, as well as serving as Deputy Mayor for three years.

 Over the course of his career and as part of the Council Administration, Graham has been responsible for delivering many positive outcomes and ongoing projects for the city, including: